hemantborana/D-OMS/README.md

 ## 🎯 Project Overview

-Distributor-Order Management System is a **production-ready, full-stack Order Management System** with integrated **Advanced Analytics Dashboard**, developed for a family distribution business.
-This system has been successfully managing real business operations for over **12 months**, processing daily orders and providing comprehensive **business intelligence** through data analytics.
+D-OMS is a **production-ready, full-stack Order Management System** with integrated **Advanced Analytics Dashboard**, developed for our family distribution business.
+The **live production system** has been successfully managing real business operations for over **12 months**, processing daily orders and providing comprehensive business intelligence.

+**This demo version** showcases the complete system functionality using a **30-day anonymized dataset** where all sensitive information (actual product names, customer details, brand information, API keys) has been removed or replaced with generic equivalents to protect business confidentiality.

-**Key Achievement:** Transformed traditional paper-based operations into a fully digital, data-driven business intelligence platform processing **150+ products** across **50+ retail parties** with complete analytical insights and **integrated B2B ordering ecosystem**.
+**Key Achievement:** Transformed traditional paper-based operations into a fully digital, data-driven business platform.
+The production system processes **150+ products** across **50+ retail parties** with complete analytical insights.

 ---
 ## 🏪 D-OMS - Complete Order Management System